cairdcoinheringaahing/CGCC-Blog-drafts/blog_3/draft.md

 [tag:code-trolling] challenges began on December 27, 2013 when the [first one][First code trolling question] was posted as an experimental new challenge type.
 It was immediately a smash, hitting 100 upvotes and 10k views in less than 14 hours, and receiving more than 80 answers.
 The next day, 8 more [tag:code-trolling] challenges were posted, and the site experienced a massive boom in activity.
 A few days later, the [second highest voted challenge] was posted, and even more users joined the site.
 Most notably, future moderator and all around [awesome person][Dennis is awesome] [Dennis], who would later go on to shape much of the community.

 Unfortuantely, code trolling questions are not high quality.
 Most of them were so broad as to basically be "write some code that has something to do with <insert task here>", and they were [leaking into the network][Trolls in our halls].
 Many people disliked them, they were decreasing the quality of questions on the site, and so, after a few months, an [official stance was taken][Official stance on code trolling]: [tag:code-trolling] is no longer welcome.
 A massive clean up was organised, and 47 of the 60 existing [tag:code-trolling] questions were removed.
-If you have 10000 or more reputation and would like to see those, [here's a query with links][21].
+If you have 10000 or more reputation and would like to see those, [here's a query with links][SEDE query].

 ---